luisbelisario/aws-architecture-designs/README.md

 # aws-architecture-designs
 Architectural Models in AWS

-This repository contains examples of architectural models using AWS services.
+This repository contains examples of architectural models.